Armour Or Armor – British vs. American English

 • They had to armour the vehicles with plating to withstand attacks.

-“Armour” or “armoured” in the “-ing” form
+“Armour” or “armor” in the “-ing” form

-When the verb “to armour/armoured” is inflected in the “-ing” form, it implies the present participle or a gerund.
+When the verb “to armour/armor” is inflected in the “-ing” form, it implies the present participle or a gerund.
 Following the respective spelling conventions of British English and American English, the different variants are outlined below.

 • British English: “Armouring”

-• American English: “armoureding”
+• American English: “Armoring”

 • Armouring herself against failure, she was prepared.
 (Participle)